cyberphone/doc/payments/dual-mode-open-banking-versus-apple-pay.md

 }
 ```
 ### 3. Suppressing SCA and Consent Requests
-Since the "Wallet" performs SCA (Strong Customer Authentication) in a similar
+Since the specified "Wallet" scheme performs SCA (Strong Customer Authentication)
-way to the EMV standard, the Open Banking API must not
+in a similar way to the EMV standard, the Open Banking API must not
-ask for additional authentications.
-"Consent" requests must only be checked for correctness,
+ask the user for additional authentications.
+"Consent" requests must be checked for correctness,
-but always granted since *account data is never shared with external entities*
+but always be granted since *account data is never shared with external entities*
 (the local service is effectively like an extension to the on-line bank).
 ### 4. Optional: Reuse the On-line Bank Login
 In a fully integrated solution the virtual card enrollment service would